stakabo/jquery-workshop/README.md

 # Javascript and jQuery lectures files

-On a mac, you can use the built-in PHP server to serve files In terminal, `cd` this directory and start the dev server like this:
+On a mac, you can use the built-in PHP server to serve files.

+In terminal, `cd` this directory and start the dev server like this:

 `